 Loneliness

-More than one-third of adults aged 45 and older experience loneliness, while one-fourth of adults aged 65 and older are considered socially isolated.
+More than one-third of adults aged 45 and older experience loneliness.
+Additionally, one-fourth of adults aged 65 and older are considered socially isolated.
 Loneliness increases the risk of serious health problems, such as a 50% increased risk of dementia and higher rates of depression and anxiety.
 Additionally, loneliness and isolation are associated with a 29% increased risk of heart disease and a 32% increased risk of stroke.

 If you find that your mother is demanding more and more attention or you recognize that she’s spending a great deal of her time alone or spending less time with family and friends, it’s possible that loneliness could be the root of her unhappiness.
 Look into local opportunities for older adults at senior centers or consider whether it’s time for her to move to a retirement community.
 Life at a continuing care retirement community is vibrant, and your mother’s days will be filled with opportunities to connect and socialize with other adults in the same stage of life.
 Plus, with multiple levels of care on the same campus (independent living, assisted living, skilled nursing care, etc.), you’ll have peace of mind in knowing that her care needs will be met as they change throughout her life.